 Oakleaf Hydrangeas are native plants, or plants that have lived in North America for thousands (if not millions) of years.
 The native plants in our areas have seen and survived every blizzard, heat wave, and drought in their home area.
 They have the DNA and experience to thrive in our gardens.
 Planting native is important for many reasons, including:

-1. Native plants like Oakleaf Hydrangeas give bugs, pollinators, and birds the homes and food they need to survive
+- Native plants like Oakleaf Hydrangeas give bugs, pollinators, and birds the homes and food they need to survive.

 Native vs. non-native hydrangeas

-Hydrangeas are a go-to for landscaping, and there are dozens of types to pick from.
-The majority of the hydrangeas you see (with the round blooms) are native to Japan.
+Hydrangeas are a go-to for landscaping.
+We really love them here in the U.S.—according to Penn State, 13.% of all shrubs sold in the U.S. in 2014 were hydrangeas.
+There are dozens of types to pick from, but the majority of the hydrangeas you see (with the round blue blooms) are native to Japan.

 Non-native hydrangeas require lots of specialty care; plant an Oakleaf Hydrangea instead and save yourself time and money.